Conflict Resolution Skills

 You can avoid many confrontations and resolve arguments and disagreements by communicating in a humorous way.
 Humor can help you say things that might otherwise be difficult to express without offending someone.
 However, it’s important that you laugh with the other person, not at them.
 When humor and play are used to reduce tension and anger, reframe problems, and put the situation into perspective, the conflict can actually become an opportunity for greater connection and intimacy.
 See Managing Conflicts with Humor

 More help for relationships and communication

 Resources and references

-Fighting Fair To Resolve Conflict – Covers the causes of conflict, different conflict styles, and fair fighting guidelines to help you positively resolve disagreements.
-(University of Texas at Austin)
+CR Kit – Covers the causes of conflict, different conflict styles, and fair fighting guidelines to help you positively resolve disagreements.
+(Conflict Resolution Network)

-CR Kit – 12-step conflict resolution training kit.
+12 Skills Summary – 12-step conflict resolution training kit.
 Learn how to pursue a win-win approach, manage emotions, be appropriately assertive, map the conflict, and develop options.
-(The Conflict Resolution Network)
+(Conflict Resolution Network)

 How to Resolve Conflict – Advice on resolving differences and managing conflict between individuals, small groups, and organizations.
 (Roger Darlington)

 Effective Communication – Article on the art of listening in conflict resolution.
 Includes tips on how to make your point effectively and negotiate conflict in principled, positive way.
 (University of Maryland)